-Ir n general, changes that will not affect you during the current plan year are: $\hfill \square$ We put a new restriction on the use of your drug. ☐ We remove your drug from the Drug List.
+In general, changes that will not affect you during the current plan year are:

+- □ We move your drug into a higher cost-sharing tier. - $\hfill\square$ We put a new restriction on the use of your drug. - □ We remove your drug from the Drug List.